eea/art17-consultation/docs/user/source/consultation.rst

 Please note that for Assessor users , adding assessments, audit trails and data sheet info is still possible until the reporting period is marked as read only (which as mentioned above can only be done through the code.)
-Please note that NAT users can still add assessments until the reporting period is marked as read only.